H2DI/chess-transform/README.md

 Moves are encoded as sequences of three tokens [from, to, promotion].

 Some sample games played [here](https://lichess.org/study/ZB0upGxH).
+Still looking to play valid moves.